Teotihuacan: Recent discoveries

 Teotihuacan – Temple of the Feathered Serpent – architectural detail to the right of the steps.

 In late 2003 a tunnel beneath the Temple of the Feathered Serpent was accidentally discovered by Sergio Gómez Chávez and Julie Gazzola, archeologists of the National Institute of Anthropology and History (INAH).
-After days of a heavy rainstorm, Gómez Chávez noticed that a nearly three-foot-wide sinkhole occurred near the foot of the temple pyramid.
+After days of a heavy rainstorm, Gómez Chávez noticed that a nearly 90 cm wide sinkhole occurred near the base of the temple pyramid.

 First trying to examine the hole with a flashlight from above Gómez could see only darkness, so tied with a line of heavy rope around his waist he was lowered by several colleagues, and descending into the murk he realized it was a perfectly cylindrical shaft.
 At the bottom he came to rest in an apparently ancient construction – a man-made tunnel, blocked in both directions by immense stones.
 Gómez was aware that archeologists had previously discovered a narrow tunnel underneath the Pyramid of the Sun and supposed he was now observing a kind of similar mirror tunnel, leading to a subterranean chamber beneath the Temple of the Feathered Serpent.
 He decided initially to elaborate on a clear hypothesis and to obtain approval.
 Meanwhile, he erected a tent over the sinkhole to preserve it from the hundreds of thousands of tourists who visit Teotihuacán.
 Researchers reported that the tunnel was believed to have been sealed in 200 CE.

 Preliminary planning of the exploration and fundraising took more than six years.

 Before the start of excavations, beginning in the early months of 2004, Victor Manuel Velasco Herrera, from UNAM Institute of Geophysics, determined with the help of ground-penetrating radar (GPR) and a team of some 20 archeologists and workers the approximate length of the tunnel and the presence of internal chambers.
 They scanned the earth under the Ciudadela, returning every afternoon to upload the results to Gómez's computers.
 By 2005, the digital map was complete.
 The archeologists explored the tunnel with a remote-controlled robot called Tlaloc II-TC, equipped with an infrared camera and a laser scanner that generates 3D visualization to perform three-dimensional register of the spaces beneath the temple.
-A small opening in the tunnel wall was made and the scanner captured the first images, 37 meters into the passage.
+A small opening in the tunnel wall was made and the scanner captured the first images, 37 metres into the passage.